rekhaDevs/samagragovernance.in/src/pages/team/index.md

       An opportunity to converge technology and good governance practices to create a meaningful impact in the lives of citizens, brought him to Samagra.
 He intends to leverage his professional and academic experiences to create impact at scale.
-Nikhil is the Program Coordinator of the Saksham Haryana-Skills & Employment team and manages its daily operations.
     image: /img/nikhil-s.jpg
     linkedInProfile: 'https://www.linkedin.com/in/nikhilsrivastava1991/'
     name: Nikhil Srivastava
-    project: Saksham Haryana-Skills & Employment
+    project: ' '
   - bio: >-
       The passion to leverage GovTech and DataGov to create  impact at scale brings Nitin Kashyap to Samagra.
 Nitin describes himself as a "Dreamer.